-If you’re looking for a new and creative way to workout, the TRX suspension system is a highly unique alternative to free weights, weight machines, kettlebells, and resistance bands.
-Instead of using weights, the suspension bands use your own body weight for the workout.
-It hits both upper and lower body muscles, using a variety of angles to target not just primary muscle groups (chest, back, arms, legs, etc.) but also the stabilizer and secondary muscles.
-The result: a highly effective workout that can help you to develop better overall fitness.
+This hits both lower and muscles, using a variety of angles to target not just muscles from the primary (chest, back, arms, , etc.) but also the stabilizer and secondary .
+The result: a highly effective that can help you to develop better overall .

-But there’s a downside: a set of TRX bands (from TRX Training) will run you almost $200.
+But there’s a downside: a set of bands (from ) will run you almost $200.
 That’s a pretty hefty price to pay for such a simple set of bands.
-Instead of the TRX bands, here are a few alternatives that deliver similar results at a much lower cost:
+Instead of the bands, here are a few that deliver similar results at a much lower cost:

 These are designed exactly the same as the suspension bands, just made by a brand that is willing to drop the price.
-The dual suspension bands are each 8 feet long, with easy-wipe, non-slip handles that can double as a cradle for your feet.
+The dual suspension resistance band is 8 feet long, with easy-wipe, non-slip handles that can double as a cradle for your feet.
 The buckles on the straps make it easy to adjust them to your desired length according to the exercise you’re doing.

 The anchors are intended to be used over your door, but they won’t scuff the wood.
 The strap end adjustors also make it possible to accommodate different anchors.